Yu-Group/veridical-flow/paper.md

 # Acknowledgements

-The work here was supported in part by NSF Grants DMS-1613002, 1953191, 2015341, IIS 1741340, the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370, NSF grant 2023505 on Collaborative Research: Foundations of Data Science Institute (FODSI), the NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and 814639, a Chan Zuckerberg Biohub Intercampus Research Award, and a grant from the Weill Neurohub..
+The work here was supported in part by NSF Grants DMS-1613002, 1953191, 2015341, IIS 1741340, the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370, NSF grant 2023505 on Collaborative Research: Foundations of Data Science Institute (FODSI), the NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and 814639, a Chan Zuckerberg Biohub Intercampus Research Award, and a grant from the Weill Neurohub.

 The code here heavily derives from the wonderful work of previous projects.
 It hinges on the data-science infrastructure of python, including packages such as pandas [@mckinney2011pandas], numpy [@van2011numpy], and scikit-learn [@pedregosa2011scikit] as well as newer projects such as imodels [@singh2021imodels] and networkx [@hagbergnetworkx].